VeeDaisy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-shell script that adds the two numbers stored in the environment variables WATER and STIR
+script that displays the 10 newest files in the current directory.